MatsK/max7219_esp8266_msg_board/README.md

 3. A browser URL Link
 4. A built-in webgui

-## Wifi Setup Mode" on first start or on config wipe
+## WiFi Setup Mode (on first start or on config wipe)

-You'll need to configure your wifi network by connecting to:
+You'll need to configure your WiFi network by connecting to:
 ```
-Wifi SSID: ESP-MSG-ABCDEF  (where ABCDEF are the last 6 digit of mac address)
+WiFi SSID: ESP-MSG-ABCDEF  (where ABCDEF are the last 6 digit of mac address)
-Wifi Secret: wifi-setup
+WiFi Secret: wifi-setup
 ```
 If the browser doesn't open/redirect automatically (it should on recent OSes) browse to http://192.168.4.1 and:
-1. Click on "Configure Wifi"
+1. Click on "Configure WiFi"
 2. Enter your Wifi details
 3. Click on "Save"

-The board will reboot and should now boot in "Wifi Message Mode".
+The board will reboot and should now boot in "WiFi Message Mode".

-Connect to your wifi network and look for the IP the board obtained from DHCP (it should be displayed once at the end of the first message upon boot).
+Connect to your WiFi network and look for the IP the board obtained from DHCP (it should be displayed once at the end of the first message upon boot).

 I suggest statically assigning an IP on your DHCP so the board always uses the same IP and can be easily accessed.
 (This is not important for MQTT Messaging but it is for HTTP Web Interface/Messaging).

-Please Note: Locally you can also use the hostname in mdns format "ESP-MSG-ABCDEF.local" instead of the IP address.
+**Note:** Locally you can also use the hostname in mDNS format "ESP-MSG-ABCDEF.local" instead of the IP address.

 ## Default username and password:
 ```
 username: admin
 password: esp8266
 ```

-***You can enable "#define ENABLE_FLASH_BUTTON 1" in 01_Shared.h to use the ESP FLASH button on the ESP8266 or browse to /factoryreset to reset username and password to admin/esp8266, wipe wifi and mqtt configuration and reset the board (the "RST" button only restarts the board with no changes)***
+You can enable `#define ENABLE_FLASH_BUTTON 1` in `01_Shared.h` to use the ESP FLASH button on the ESP8266 or browse to /factoryreset to reset username and password to admin/esp8266, wipe WiFi and MQTT configuration and reset the board (the "RST" button only restarts the board with no changes)***

 ## Key Features: